 Runners knee is a painful knee injury that runners experience when the cushioning cartilage under the knee cap becomes soft or worn and the knee cap no longer slides easily over the knee.
 A dull pain is felt behind or around the top of the knee cap.
-It is the most common of all running injuries and accounts for 16.5 percent of injuries.
+It is the most common of all running injuries and accounts for 27 percent of running related injuries.

 NOTE: If you are experiencing pain on the outside of your knee, you are probably suffering from IT band syndrome.